ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 ![](images/Engine_Path.PNG)

-**Note:** Future releases will only support one type of RT OS.
-There will be two targets: Windows and Linux x64.
+**Note:** Starting with VeriStand 2021 only one type of real-time operating system is supported: Linux x64.

 ##### Source Files Settings